Desert Gold Ventures (CVE:DAU) Trading 25% Higher – Still a Buy?

-Desert Gold Ventures Inc. (CVE:DAU – Get Free Report)’s share price was up 25% during mid-day trading on Saturday .
-The company traded as high as C$0.08 and last traded at C$0.08.
-Approximately 384,000 shares were traded during trading, an increase of 168% from the average daily volume of 143,384 shares.
+Desert Gold Ventures Inc. (CVE:DAU – Get Free Report) rose 25% during mid-day trading on Saturday .
+The stock traded as high as C$0.08 and last traded at C$0.08.
+Approximately 384,000 shares traded hands during trading, an increase of 168% from the average daily volume of 143,384 shares.
 The stock had previously closed at C$0.06.

 Desert Gold Ventures Stock Up 25.0 %